HudaSabagh/HudaSabagh/README.md

 - 👋 Hi, I’m @HudaSabagh
 - 💞️I'm Computer Engineering.
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently  web developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...